mike10004/cs-bridge-2020-hw4/README.md

 ## Commands

 The `build.sh` and `clean.sh` scripts do what they sound like they do.

-When you execute `check.sh`, for each executable, the executable is launched, each line from `input.txt` is copied to the process standard input stream, and the output is checked against `expected-output.txt`.

-This happens inside a `screen` session so that the input text is echoed to the output, as would happen in a tty.
+To run `build.sh`, `cmake` must be on your path.
+If you only have `cmake` through your CLion installation, then you should symlink `$CLION_INSTALL_DIR/bin/cmake/linux/bin/cmake` to a location on your path.

+The program `check.py` runs the build script and then runs tests cases for each executable.
+It uses `screen` to capture input and output that would be seen in an interactive terminal.
+Test cases are corresponding pairs of files named `input*.txt` and `expected-output*.txt` in the question subdirectory (or anywhere beneath it).
+Execute

+    $ ./check.py --help

+to see options for running the test cases.
+For example, you can execute

+    $ ./check.py q3

+to run only the `q3` test cases.
+Test cases are run in parallel, but you can control that with the `--threads` option.

 The `prepare.sh` command is executed when you're done writing all the code and need the filenames to satisfy the instructors' convention.
 Each `main.cpp` file is copied to the `stage` directory with a name of the form `${PREFIX}qN.cpp`, where `${PREFIX}` is the argument you supply to the script.
+For example,

+    $ ./prepare.sh abc123_hw3_

+would copy your `q1/main.cpp` to `abc123_hw3_q1.cpp` and likewise for the other `main.cpp` files in subdirectories.

 ## License